cjw85/fastx/README.md

 Just a fasta/q parser based on `kseq.h` for CPython and PyPy.

+Install with:

+    pip install cffi
+    pip install fastx

+Example use:

     import fastx
     for name, seq, qual for Fastx(filename):
         print(">{}\n{}".format(name, seq))